 2) Jump safety harness shall be available to fit the range of patron sizes accepted for jumping.

-3) The ankle binding shall have been designed as an ankle harness and securely bind the jumpers ankles and secure the patron to the cord.
+3) The ankle binding shall have been designed as an ankle harness and securely bind the jumper's ankles and secure the patron to the cord.
 The ankle binding shall not cause bruising and must provide evidence of redundancy.

 4) The jumper safety harness shall be designed for the type of stress expected during operation.